-The Revenue Budget and Capital Programme for 2013-2014 were approved by the PCC in February 2013.
-Stephen Bett was elected as the Norfolk Police and Crime Commissioner (PCC) and is responsible for managing the Revenue Budget and Capital Programme for 2013-2014.
+The Revenue Budget and Capital Programme for 2014/15 were approved by the PCC in February 2014.
+Stephen Bett was elected as the Norfolk Police and Crime Commissioner (PCC) and is ultimately responsible for the Revenue Budget and Capital Programme for 2014/15.
 The responsibilities of the PCC, determined by the Police Reform and Social Responsibility Act 2011, include:

-- Publishing a Police and Crime Plan - Holding the Chief Constable to account for the running of the force - Agreeing the police budget for the year and the level of the precept - Working with partner organisations e.g. criminal justice agencies, crime reduction and community safety partners - Publishing an Annual Report setting out progress against strategic priorities in the Police and Crime Plan.
+- Publishing a Police and Crime Plan - · Holding the Chief Constable to account for the running of the force - Agreeing the police budget for the year and the level of the precept - Working with partner organisations e.g. criminal justice agencies, crime reduction and community safety partners - Publishing an Annual Report setting out progress against strategic priorities in the Police and Crime Plan.